quanteda/spacyr/README.md

 1. Python (&gt; 2.7 or 3) must be installed on your system.

     **(Windows only)** If you have not yet installed Python, Download and install [Python for Windows](https://www.python.org/downloads/windows/).
+As installation of `spaCy` on Python 2.7.\* in Windows is not straightforward, we recommend to use Python 3, and the following instructions is based on the use of Python 3.

-We recommend the latest 2.7.x release (currently 2.7.13).
+    We recommend the latest 3.6.\* release (currently 3.6.1).
 During the installation process, be sure to scroll down in the installation option window and find the "Add Python.exe to Path", and click on the small red "x."

 2. A C++ compiler must be installed on your system.